 As you might recall from grade school, the theorem says that in a right triangle, the sum of the squares of the two right angle sides will always be the same as the square of the hypotenuse (the longest side).

 Translated mathematically, the equation would read: A2 + B2 = C2.
 Let’s try it quickly here: If Side A is 4 inches long and Side B is 3 inches long, the equation would be: 4 x 4 = 16 and 3 x 3 = 9.
 Added together, 16 + 9 = 25.
 Now we simply find the square root of 25 and - voila! - we know that side C is 5 inches long!

-So what in the world does the Pythagorean Theorem have to do with food?
+So what does the Pythagorean Theorem have to do with food?
 A lot, if you consider the fact that Pythagoras has been called the Founding Father of Vegetarianism.
-Until the mid-nineteenth century, when the term "vegetarian" came into use, people who didn't eat meat were often called “Pythagoreans.”
+Until the nineteenth century, when the term "vegetarian" came into use, people who didn't eat meat were often called “Pythagoreans.”

-As a young man, James Garfield was a farmer in Ohio and probably wouldn't have called himself a Pythagorean, but he surely would have liked this healthy recipe for Ultimate Veggie Burgers from 101 Cookbooks if he tried it!
+As a young man, Garfield was a farmer in Ohio and probably wouldn't have called himself a Pythagorean, but he surely would have enjoyed this healthy recipe for Ultimate Veggie Burgers from 101 Cookbooks if he tried it!

 4 large eggs